 How big brands survey brand awareness

 When is the right time to conduct a brand awareness survey?
-How are successful brands using the data from these surveys to create better campaigns, improve advertising and make better budgets?
+How are successful businesses using the data from these surveys to create better campaigns, build their brand awareness, improve advertising and make better budgets?
 Let’s look at how three big brands are getting valuable data from their customers.

 Bought by Many developed a benchmark for success with brand tracking.